 Having a sales enablement maturity model for quick and easy reference is great.
 But having a set of directions to make the model work for you is better.

 No matter which enablement stage you occupy, you’ll have to delve deeper if you want your business to move forward.
-Enter the Strategic Enablement Framework: the industry’s first-ever step-by-step enablement methodology, designed to help you climb to higher levels of maturity at scale, regardless of where you are on your enablement journey.
+Enter the maturity model: a step-by-step enablement methodology, designed to help you climb to higher levels of maturity at scale, regardless of where you are on your enablement journey.

 1. Define your call to action – Align with leadership to decide which outcomes you want to drive and which processes and materials your sellers will need to be successful.